 - Unable to handle personal care or household tasks

 Naturally, this leads the adult child to believe that there is an issue with their parent’s safety.
-This is why home care assistance is often seen as the best solution to allow seniors the ability to remain in the home comfortably.
+This is why some family members see home care assistance as the best solution.
+It allows seniors the ability to remain in the home comfortably.

 Avoid Arguments That Lead To More Resistance

 Avoid locking horns with your parents about their current state of health or whether they need assistance or not.
-These types of arguments typically do not have a positive resolution, and can even create further anger and resistance in your parent.
+These types of arguments typically do not have a positive resolution.
+And they can even create further anger and resistance in your parent.

-Focus On the Advantages of Having Assistance with Household Chores
+Focus On the Advantages of Having Home Care Assistance with Household Chores

 You can persuade your parent to agree to assistance in the home if you can convince him or her that the caregiver is there to help with household tasks.
 People of all ages enlist the help of housekeepers, and once the caregiver is ‘in the door’; the caregiver can begin to establish a relationship with the parent.
 The parent will become less resistant to receiving assistance with personal care.